Lithuania: Public holidays and festivals

-As a result of a thousand-years history, Lithuania has two National days.
-First one is the Statehood Day on 6 July, marking the establishment of the medieval Kingdom of Lithuania by Mindaugas in 1253.
-Creation of modern Lithuanian state is commemorated on 16 February as a Lithuanian State Reestablishment Day on which declaration of independence from Russia and Germany was declared in 1918.
-Joninės (previously known as Rasos) is a public holiday with paganic roots that celebrates a solstice.
-As of 2018, there are 13 public holidays (which come with a day off).
+As a result of a thousand-years history, Lithuania has two national days.
+The first one is the Statehood Day on 6 July, marking the establishment of the medieval Kingdom of Lithuania in 1253.
+The creation of modern Lithuanian state is commemorated on 16 February as a Lithuanian State Reestablishment Day on which independence from Russia and Germany was declared in 1918.
+Joninės (previously known as Rasos) is a public holiday with pagan roots that celebrates a solstice.
+There are 13 public holidays (which come with a day off).

 Kaziuko mugė is an annual fair held since the beginning of the 17th century that commemorates the anniversary of Saint Casimir's death and gathers thousands of visitors and many craftsmen.
 Other notable festivals are Vilnius International Film Festival, Kauno Miesto Diena, Klaipėda Sea Festival, Mados infekcija, Vilnius Book Fair, Vilnius Marathon, Devilstone Open Air, Apuolė 854, Great Žemaičių Kalvarija Festival.

 Sports

 Basketball is the most popular and national sport of Lithuania.
-The Lithuania national basketball team has had significant success in international basketball events, having won the EuroBasket on three occasions (1937, 1939 and 2003), as well a total of 8 other medals in the Eurobasket, the World Championships and the Olympic Games.
-The men's national team also has extremely high TV ratings as about 76% of the country's population watched their games live in 2014.
+The national basketball team has won the EuroBasket on three occasions (1937, 1939 and 2003), as well as 8 other medals in the Eurobasket, the World Championships and the Olympic Games.
+76% of the population watched the men's national team games live in 2014.
 Lithuania hosted the Eurobasket in 1939 and 2011.
-The historic Lithuanian basketball team BC Žalgiris, from Kaunas, won the European basketball league Euroleague in 1999.
-Lithuania has produced a number of NBA players, including Naismith Memorial Basketball Hall of Fame inductees Arvydas Sabonis and Šarūnas Marčiulionis, and current NBA players Jonas Valančiūnas, Domantas Sabonis, and Ignas Brazdeikis.
+The historic basketball team BC Žalgiris, from Kaunas, won the European basketball league Euroleague in 1999.
+Lithuania has produced a number of NBA players, including Naismith Memorial Basketball Hall of Fame inductees Arvydas Sabonis and Šarūnas Marčiulionis, and current NBA players Jonas Valančiūnas, Domantas Sabonis.

 Lithuania has won a total of 26 medals at the Olympic Games, including 6 gold medals in athletics, modern pentathlon, shooting, and swimming.
-Numerous other Lithuanians won Olympic medals representing Soviet Union.
-Discus thrower Virgilijus Alekna is the most successful Olympic athlete of independent Lithuania, having won gold medals in the 2000 Sydney and 2004 Athens games, as well as a bronze in 2008 Summer Olympics and numerous World Championship medals.
-More recently, the gold medal won by a then 15-year-old swimmer Rūta Meilutytė at the 2012 Summer Olympics in London sparked a rise in popularity for the sport in Lithuania.
+Other Lithuanians won Olympic medals representing Soviet Union.
+Discus thrower Virgilijus Alekna is the most successful Olympic athlete of independent Lithuania, having won gold medals in the 2000 Sydney and 2004 Athens games, as well as a bronze in 2008 in Beijing and numerous World Championship medals.
+A gold medal was won by 15-year-old swimmer Rūta Meilutytė at the 2012 London Olympics.

-Lithuania has produced prominent athletes in athletics, modern pentathlon, road and track cycling, chess, rowing, aerobatics, strongman, wrestling, boxing, mixed martial arts, Kyokushin Karate, and other sports.

 Lithuania hosted the 2021 FIFA Futsal World Cup, the first time Lithuania had hosted a FIFA tournament.

 Few Lithuanian athletes have found success in winter sports, although facilities are provided by several ice rinks and skiing slopes, including Snow Arena, the first indoor ski slope in the Baltics.
 In 2018 Lithuania men's national ice hockey team won gold medals at the 2018 IIHF World Championship Division I.